Now that’s a tough question.

 Don’t worry

 Finally, let me again stress that the quality of the main markets ranges from good to excellent: you really can’t make a mistake.
-And all offer a broadly-similar range of stalls.
 Whichever ones you do visit, be prepared to enjoy the experience.